story-squad/classroom-rumble/src/components/common/PromptBox/README.md

 ## Questions For Brandon

-- [ ] PromptBoxt as a full page to save clicks?
+- [x] PromptBoxt as a full page to save clicks?
+  - PromptBox sits on each rumble stage.
-- [ ] Do we need `setAuthModalVisible` in RenderPromptBox.ts line 14 if this is going to be a full page?
+- [x] Do we need `setAuthModalVisible` in RenderPromptBox.ts line 14 if this is going to be a full page?
+- NO auth modal.
-- [ ] Do we need `active` for "getTimeUntilEvent"? (`./PromptBoxContainer`).
+- [x] Do we need `active` for "getTimeUntilEvent"? (`./PromptBoxContainer`).
 I assume nothing bc we want to leave the Submit button open for ever.
-- [ ] Do we need to check if a user is logged in when rendering the promptBoxModal in `RenderPromptBox.tsx` (line 26)?
+- [x] Do we need to check if a user is logged in when rendering the promptBoxModal in `RenderPromptBox.tsx` (line 26)?
 A Student should already be logged in by this point.

 ## Notes on Prompts